knexer/llmtaskgraph/README.md

 5. Back in Python-land, deserialize the modified trace into a new TaskGraph.
 6. Repeat from step 2.

+See the readmes in each component for more usage info.

 ## Roadmap

 - Support for non-OpenAI LLMs